DonMVB/aws/AWS_Assoc_SAA_C02.md

 ### 1.11.4.
 CloudWatch Events:
 - Amazon CloudWatch Events delivers a near real-time stream of system events that describe changes in AWS resources.
 - You can use events to trigger lambdas for example while using alarms to inform you that something went wrong.
+- Example Use Case: Guard Duty writes to CloudWatch, have a CW event rule that triggers an SNS topic for email messaging to a site admin.

 ### 1.11.5.
 CloudWatch Alarms:
 - CloudWatch alarms send notifications or automatically make changes to the resources you are monitoring based on rules that you define.